 It may seem odd in an era of “post-factualism” to question the value of skepticism.
-A commitment — we won’t call it an obsession — with proof and rules and facts seems like the perfect antidote to an epidemic of believe-it-yourself reality.
+A commitment with proof and rules and facts (we won’t call it an obsession) seems like the perfect antidote to an epidemic of believe-it-yourself reality.

-As with the child, there’s no reply to the committed skeptic, which is exactly what makes its weaponizers so slippery: no matter who they’re talking to, they can always claim the more open mind.
+As with the child, there’s no final reply to the dogmatic skeptic, which is exactly what makes its weaponizers so slippery: no matter who they’re talking to, they can always claim the more open mind.
 (See Barry Stroud’s “The Significance of Philosophical Skepticism,” or any of a handful of other scholarly works on the subject.)

 A thoughtful skepticism is doubtful, not just of belief but of doubt itself.